MicrosoftDocs/azure-devops-docs/docs/pipelines/yaml-schema.md

 ### Ignore last exit code

 By default, the last exit code returned from your script is checked.
-If the code is nonzero, it's treated as indicating a step failure.
-The system appends your script with:
+If the code is nonzero, the code indicates a step failure, and the system appends your script with:

 `if ((Test-Path -LiteralPath variable:\LASTEXITCODE)) { exit $LASTEXITCODE }`

-If you don't want this behavior, set `ignoreLASTEXITCODE` to `true`.
+If you don't want this behavior, specify `ignoreLASTEXITCODE: true`.

 # [Schema](#tab/schema)